 Blowy?
 The fur on Bella’s black face is parted and her ears are flat against her head, making her look like a startled hawk from the front.

-Bella skitters over the curves and contours of sand still damp from the sculpting sea, now ebbing distant, which has also draped the beach in fresh beaded seaweed garlands of variegated browns, reds and briny greens.
+Bella skitters over the curves and contours of sand still damp from the sculpting sea, now ebbing far out and fitfully, which had draped the beach in fresh beaded seaweed garlands of variegated browns, reds and briny greens.